corbanmailloux/esp-mqtt-rgb-led/README.md

-# ESP8266 MQTT RGB LEDs Using JSON for Home Assistant
+# ESP8266 MQTT RGB(W) Lights Using JSON for Home Assistant

 This project adds an easy way to create DIY lighting for [Home Assistant](https://home-assistant.io/), an amazing, extensible, open-source home automation system.